 Tarts Anon

 If you didn’t slide into the Tarts Anon DM’s did you even do lockdown in Melbourne?
-The clandestine dessert operation headed up by former Dinner By Heston chef and Lune alumni, Gareth Whitton and partner Catherine Way was a smash-hit when it kicked off a few years ago, and in 2023 they’re going strong with two Tarts Anon locales.
+The clandestine dessert operation headed up by former Dinner By Heston chef and Lune alumni, Gareth Whitton and partner Catherine Way was a smash-hit when it kicked off a few years ago, and in 2025 going strong with two Tarts Anon locales.

 Crowd favourites can usually be found at the specialty bakery’s two locales: like the chocolate caramel, lemon and rhubarb and pecan and butterscotch that frequently feature in the lineup.